Better experience in portrait mode.

 This adaptation film is still written and directed by Yandy Laurens, the writer and director of the web series.
 Meanwhile, for the cast, Yandy Laurens has once again enlisted Dion Wiyoko as the main actor.

-1. Answering the High Public Expectations
+1. Answering the Great Public Expectations

 Yandy Laurens, the same person who created the web series Sore in 2017, can be said to have successfully answered that challenge.
 Why is that?
 Take a peek below, KLovers!